August 31, 2018

 On March 30, Mayor Jenny A. Durkan directed the City of Seattle to halt the ongoing projects related to the Center City Connector Streetcar, except for work on seismically vulnerable water mains, pending an independent review.
-While conducting a preliminary assessment, it was discovered that the proposed project could face a significant capital shortfall.
-As a result, the City also has initiated an independent investigation of the project’s management to date.
+Read the complete press release here.

 Withdrawal: State Environmental Policy Act (SEPA) comment period

 The Seattle Department of Transportation recently issued a SEPA determination of non-significance (DNS) for the South Lake Union Streetcar Operation and Maintenance Facility Expansion.
 SDOT determined that the project would not have significant adverse impacts on the environment after review of a completed environmental checklist and other information on file with the lead agency.
 However, following a decision by the City of Seattle to halt project activities, SDOT has decided to withdraw the DNS until further notice.
 If the project resumes a new notice and comment period will be provided.

 - Typical construction hours are 7 AM – 5 PM, Monday – Friday.
 Construction-related noise may be heard as early as 6:30 AM as crews refuel equipment and begin staging for the day.

 Ongoing traffic lane restrictions, street closures, and other impacts

 - 1st Ave will be reopened to traffic before the Alaskan Way Viaduct is permanently closed to transition traffic into the new tunnel

 - Temporary closures of southbound 1st Ave between Cherry St and S Washington St will occur intermittently